Sirui-Xu/STARS/Deterministic/README.md

  ### Acknowledgments

- The overall code framework was adapted from [STSGCN](https://github.com/FraLuca/STSGCN).
+ This code is based on the implementations of [STSGCN](https://github.com/FraLuca/STSGCN).